lucy3/collective_palates/README.md

-# Collective Palates, or Taste Dialects, across the United States
+# America's Collective Palates, or Taste Dialects

 This repository is very preliminary currently.
 We have a few scripts for extracting mentions of authenticity, as well as adjectives, from Yelp's Open Dataset, and a few plots in a Jupyter Notebook demonstrating the potential of this study.